usnistgov/trojai-example/README.md

     cd trojai-example
     git checkout cyber-pdf-dec2022
     ```

-    - The example model is too big for the repository, so you will need to download it following the instructions in the /model directory.

 2. Test the python based `example_trojan_detector` outside of any containerization to confirm pytorch is setup correctly and can utilize the GPU.